 Ability to look for opportunities for continuous improvement and challenge the status quo.

-Influence and negotiate within the department, across the organization, and with internal and external stakeholders to gain support for initiatives and achieve desired results.
+Ability to influence and negotiate within the department, across the organization, and with internal and external stakeholders to gain support for initiatives and achieve desired results.

 Must possess excellent working knowledge of MS Office software programs.